 Studying at Ridley Hall, Cambridge

-Teaching for Ridley Lay Ministry (RLM) students takes place at Ridley Hall over six separate teaching weeks.
+Teaching for lay ministry students at Ridley takes place at Ridley Hall over six separate teaching weeks.
 In each teaching week you study one module, with the assignment due approximately 6 to 8 weeks afterwards.

 Assignments are a mixture of essays, theological reflections, resources for ministry and portfolios.
 Teaching involves a mix of lectures, seminars, group work, and tutorials.
 Teaching is delivered by specialised and highly experienced tutors from Ridley Hall and the Cambridge Theological Federation.

-The teaching weeks for RLM students are timetabled in September, October, January, February, April and June.
-Download the timetable and module choices (pdf) for 2018/19.
+The teaching weeks are timetabled in September, October, January, February, April and June.
+Download the timetable and module choices (pdf).

 - A typical day at Ridley